Ireland national rugby league team

-The Ireland men's national rugby league team, known as the Wolfhounds, is organised by Rugby League Ireland and represents Ireland in international rugby league.
+The Ireland men's national rugby league team, known as the Wolfhounds, is organised by Rugby League Ireland and represents the entire isle of Ireland in international rugby league.
 The representative team is composed largely of players of Irish descent who compete in the Super League as well as the Australasian National Rugby League.
 Ireland is also represented by an Ireland A side, which is made up of players from the Irish domestic competition.

 Since Ireland began competing in international rugby league in 1995, it has participated in the 1995 Rugby League Emerging Nations Tournament, the 1996 Super League World Nines, and five Rugby League World Cups – 2000, 2008, 2013, 2017 and 2021.
 They have also competed in the Rugby League European Nations Cup.

 Although, the island of Ireland is separate from the island of Great Britain, Irish players such as Cork-born Brian Carney have in the past been selected to play for the Great Britain side.

 History

 The seeds of modern-day Rugby League in Ireland were sown in 1989 when Brian Corrigan founded the Dublin Blues Rugby League, a club that was primarily used by union players to keep fit during the summer by playing matches against touring British teams.
 In 1995 the British RFL established Ireland's first development officer and later that year Ireland played against the United States in Washington on St Patricks Day with Ireland winning 24–22.
 Wigan Warriors player Joe Lydon came on as a substitute despite also serving as the manager.
-Huddersfield Giants coach Terry Flanagan and former Great Britain international Niel Wood were the joint coaches.
+Huddersfield Giants coach Terry Flanagan and former Great Britain Student international Niel Wood were the joint coaches.
 In August 1995 Ireland beat Scotland at the RDS Arena in Dublin as a curtain raiser to the charity shield match between Leeds Rhinos and Wigan Warriors.
 The matches were played before an attendance of 5,716, a record for an international rugby league match on Irish soil.
 Former Great Britain player Des Foy played for Ireland.
 Following their appearance at the 1995 Emerging Nations Tournament, they were invited to the Super League World Nines in Fiji where they finished 8th.

 Flags and anthems

 The Irish rugby league team is one of many Irish teams that draws its players from across the island of Ireland.
 It utilises the Four Provinces Flag of Ireland and the all-island anthem, "Ireland's Call".
-Unlike the Irish rugby union team, the Irish rugby league team does not play The Soldier's Song, the national anthem of the Irish state, in addition to Ireland's Call when playing at home.
+Unlike the Irish rugby union team, the Irish rugby league team neither plays Amhrán na bhFiann, the national anthem of the Irish state, nor God Save the King/Queen, the national anthem of Northern Ireland, in addition to Ireland's Call when playing at home.